-The right to inspect and review the student's education records within 45 days after the day the University receives a request for access.
-A student should submit to the registrar, dean, head of the academic department, or other appropriate official a written request that identifies the record(s) the student wishes to inspect.
-The University official will make arrangements for access and

-- notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
-The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-A student who wishes to ask the University to amend a record should write the University official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
-If the University decides not to amend the record as requested, the University will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+- 1. The right to inspect and review their education records within 45 days of the day King University receives a request for access.
+Students should submit to the registrar, dean, head of the academic departments, or another appropriate official, written requests that identify the record(s) they wish to inspect.
+The King University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the King University official to whom the request should be addressed. - 2.
+The right to request the amendment of the student's education records that the student believes is inaccurate or misleading. - a.
+Students may ask King University to amend a record that they believe is inaccurate or misleading.
+They should write the King University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading. - b.
+If King University decides not to amend the record as requested by the student, King University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
-The right to provide written consent before the University discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - 4.
-The University discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is typically includes a person employed by the University in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a volunteer or contractor outside of the University who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing his or her tasks.
-A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University. - 5.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is:
+The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent. - a.
+One exception that permits the disclosure without consent is disclosure to school officials with legitimate educational interest.
+A school official is a person employed by King University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom King University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.